frozflame/molbiox/README.md

 Utilities for bioinformatics

 Experimental stage.
-Very unstable yet.
+Interfaces are unstable yet.
 Versions before 1.0.0 will be experimental and not ready for use.

 Install from PyPI